 A form of proxy for use at the Annual Meeting and a return envelope for the proxy are enclosed.
-Unless otherwise indicated on the form of proxy, shares of Common Stock represented by any proxy in the enclosed form, assuming the proxy is properly executed and received by us prior to the Annual Meeting, will be voted with respect to the following items on the agenda: (i) the election of each of the nine nominees for director as shown on the form of proxy, (ii) the approval of the performance-based bonus provision of the amended Employment Agreement with Sammy Aaron, (iii) the approval of amendments to our 2005 Stock Incentive Plan and (iv) the ratification of the appointment of Emst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2010.
+Unless otherwise indicated on the form of proxy, shares of Common Stock represented by any proxy in the enclosed form, assuming the proxy is properly executed and received by us prior to the Annual Meeting, will be voted with respect to the following items on the agenda: (i) the election of each of the nine nominees for director as shown on the form of proxy, (ii) the approval of our Amended and Restated 2005 Stock Incentive Plan and (iii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2011.

 Stockholders may revoke the authority granted by their execution of a proxy at any time prior to the effective exercise of the powers conferred by that proxy, by filing with the Secretary of G-III a written notice of revocation or a duly executed proxy bearing a later date, or by voting in person at the Annual Meeting.
 Shares of Common Stock represented by executed and unrevoked proxies will be voted in accordance with the instructions specified in such proxies.
-If no specifications are given, the proxies intend to vote the shares represented thereby "for" the election of each of the nine nominees for director as shown on the form of proxy, "for" approval of the performance-based bonus provision of the amended Employment Agreement with Sammy Aaron, "for" approval of amendments to our 2005 Stock Incentive Plan and "for" the ratification of the appointment of Emst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2010, and in accordance with their best judgment on any other matters which may properly come before the meeting.
+If no specifications are given, the proxies intend to vote the shares represented thereby "for" the election of each of the nine nominees for director as shown on the form of proxy, "for" approval of our Amended and Restated 2005 Stock Incentive Plan and "for" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2011, and in accordance with their best judgment on any other matters which may properly come before the meeting.